 - Adults: “Healthy Relationships,” “Sexual Assault 101,” “Sexual Harassment in the Workplace”

 Girl Power: Girl Power is a program for adolescent girls designed to ease the transition from elementary to middle school.
-The curriculum focuses on healthy relationships, social skills, academic growth and community involvement.
+The curriculum focuses on healthy relationships, social skills, academic growth, and community involvement.
 Drug and alcohol prevention is emphasized.
-Girl Power groups meet once a week during the school year.
+Girl Power groups meet once per week during the school year.

 4,014 children and adults